lesterlimjj/tp/docs/UserGuide.md

   pageNav: 3
 ---

-# MatchEstate User Guide
+# matchEstate User Guide

-**MatchEstate** is a desktop application tailored for **real estate agents** to efficiently manage buyers, sellers, their preferences, and property listings.
-It enables fast matching of buyers to suitable properties and vice versa.
+**matchEstate** is a desktop application tailored for **real estate agents** to efficiently manage their clients — whether they are buyers, sellers, or both. matchEstate enables fast matching of buyers to suitable listings and vice versa.
 While it features a graphical interface, the app is optimized for users who prefer fast keyboard-based interactions using a Command Line Interface (CLI).

-There are two main types of user roles in the system:
-- **Buyers**: Represented by persons who have added property preferences (e.g., price range, tags).
-- **Sellers**: Represented by persons who are assigned as owners of property listings.
+matchEstate classifies contacts into two main roles:

+**Buyers** are clients looking to purchase a property.
+They typically have a set of criteria such as budget, location, property type (e.g., HDB, Condo), or features like “near MRT” or “near schools”.
+- These are captured in property preferences — each containing a price range and a list of tags representing specific requirements.
+- A buyer can have multiple preferences, as they may be looking to purchase more than one property.

+**Sellers** are clients looking to list properties for sale.
+- Each listing contains essential property details such as postal code, unit number as well as the asking price, and a set of tags to describe its specifications for matching.
+- To associate a listing with a seller, agents can simply add the listing to a person, establishing ownership.

+#### Automatic Classification:
+matchEstate automatically classifies people based on their data:
+- A person is a buyer if they have at least one property preference.
+- A person is a seller if they have at least one listing.

-> 💡 A person can be both a buyer and a seller in the system.
+💡 A person can be both a buyer and a seller in the system.
 ![matchEstate](images/CS2103UG/matchEstate.png)

 <!-- * Table of Contents -->